(2010) USA, 111mins

 When his idyllic life is threatened by a high-tech assassin, former black-ops agent Frank Moses reassembles his old team in a last ditch effort to survive.

-I hadn’t expected much from this premise or the trailer; middle-aged or older characters return to their original line of work and prove they still have their mojo – it’s practically a genre in itself.
+I hadn’t expected much from this premise or the trailer; middle-aged or older characters return to their original line of work and prove they still have their mojo – it’s practically a genre in itself (we’re getting the band back together).
 The title is an awkward acronym – Retired Extremely Dangerous.
 However, my low expectations proved unnecessary.
 The introduction to the film is snappy, but doesn’t fudge the character development.
-By the time Frank Moses was being shot at by an unknown assailant, I was hooked by the pace, dialogue and sure-handedness of Schwentke’s direction.
+By the time Frank Moses is being shot at by an unknown assailant, I was hooked by the pace, dialogue and sure-handedness of Schwentke’s direction.

 Willis has always been the best of the old school action heroes, largely by virtue of being the best actor in that category.
-When the occasion calls for it he knows how to move an audience.
+When the occasion calls for it, he knows how to move an audience.
 This is not the turf that RED stakes out.
 He is required to put a dash of wisdom into his killer with moral code.
 He’s balanced, he’s patient, he’s an expert, but modest enough not to show off.
+He’s NCIS’s Jethro Gibbs with a sense of humour.
 Willis knows precisely how to play this and the audience enjoys spending time in the company of Frank Moses.

 In fact, all the performances are good.
 Mary Louise Parker plays another of her tart-tongued, smart women with a goofy streak.
 Helen Mirren plays the cool English lady with a gun – that’s practically all there is to the role, but once again, this is plenty.
 John Malkovich, who is hardly the go-to guy for comedy, plays the burnt-out, paranoid CIA man to T.